Anfisa Chernykh: Biography

 In the film debuted in 2009.
 Lena's role in the social drama directed by Boris Grachevsky Krysha.

 She became widely known after the work in the film The Geographer Drank His Globe Away on the novel by Alexei Ivanov.
 Anfisa starred as Masha Bolshakova, her partner on the film was Konstantin Khabensky, starred as teacher Sluzhkin.

-For this role, Anfisa was awarded several film awards, and was nominated Discovery of the Year on Nika Award, but lost to the director Zhora Kryzhovnikov.
+For this role, was awarded several film awards, and was nominated Discovery of the Year on Nika Award, but lost to the director Zhora Kryzhovnikov.

 She took part and became the winner in the show Last Hero (Season 8), which appeared on TV3 channel in 2019.